Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Gary Tenner

-I guess a follow up question on the margin and I am wondering if you could provide sort of a 12/31 spot margin, you know to give us an idea where things were right at yearend.
+Couple of questions, a follow-up question on the margin: Ed, I wonder if you could provide a 12/31 spot margin to give us an idea where things were right at year end?

 Edward Czajka